probcomp/Gen.jl/README.md

 The Gen PLDI 2019 paper is publicly available [here](https://dl.acm.org/citation.cfm?id=3314642).

 Gen was created at the [MIT Probabilistic Computing Project](http://probcomp.csail.mit.edu/).
 To get in contact, please email gen-contact@mit.edu.
-(But please don't hesitate to engage directly with the Gen open source project via the GitHub site!)

 If you use Gen in your research, please cite it using:
 ```bibtex